nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

  *  *Smooth scan group size*: The number of channels to scan per period

  *  *Scanning Trigger*: When should the scans start?

+ *  *Max and min channel time*: How long to stay on each channel

 ### Minimum number of scans